NN01010101/ble_app_epd/README.md

 Nordic nRF51822 PCA10001 support for Pervasive Display Extension Board and 1.44" ePaper display

+See the wiki at https://github.com/foldedtoad/ble_app_epd/wiki for more details

 Requirements
 ------------
 - nRF51 SDK version 6.1.0